 - If you're left in a remote area following express kidnapping, seek to alert authorities by approaching somebody at the nearest safe area, which could be a home or commercial establishment.

 - If you become a victim of violent crime, including rape, seek immediate medical assistance because of the high risk of HIV/AIDS.

 Civil unrest and political tension

-Large scale protests occur frequently across Brazil, especially in the current lead-up to general elections in October 2018.
+Large scale protests occur frequently across Brazil.
 Demonstrations, protests and other large public gatherings can turn violent with little or no warning.
 Authorities may use tear gas and other riot control measures to disperse protesters.
 Demonstrations and protests often interrupt traffic and public transport.

 Airports and public transport can experience industrial action during major events or key holidays, and passengers can experience considerable travel delays.

 - Avoid all demonstrations, protests and large public gatherings.